 You can link to the current Safari page, though, by clicking on the Link button so that a note is made with a link in it.
 Later you can click that link and be taken right back to the site in Safari.

 Creating Quick Notes by selecting text

-Again, this appears to currently only work in Safari and the rest of this article will be typed with crossed fingers.
-As excellent as the feature is in Safari, it's only going to make you want to use it system-wide.
+Again, this only works in Safari.
+As excellent as the feature is in the browser, you're going to want it to become system-wide.

 But for now, when you're on a website in Safari, highlight some text — or all — and right click to bring up a menu.
 Choose New Quick Note or Add to Quick Note.

 There's seemingly no way to say which previous Quick Note you want to add to.
-It's new or it's the last one you worked on.
+It's a new one, or it's the last one you worked on.

 By default, Quick Notes reopens your last note but you can change that setting in the Apple Notes app's Preferences.
 Except if you do, you can currently end up with both New Quick Note and Add to Quick Note doing exactly the same thing.

 You can call up a new Quick Note by pressing a couple of keys on your keyboard.
 Unfortunately, the keys you are supposed to press are Function-Q.

 There's no Function key on a standard Apple Magic Keyboard.
 There are function keys, plural, but no Fn modifier the way there is, say, Shift, Command, or Option.